dballari/dualtone/README.md

 ## Additional documentations

-You will find everything you need to know about the DualTone theme in [BC Themes](https://ballarinconsulting.com/themes).
-Pleas be a little pacient as most of the content is just being created.
+You will find information in the DualTone theme in [BC Themes](https://ballarinconsulting.com/themes).